manbehindthemadness/razortrace/README.md

    * These examples can be found in the tests folder
    * Examples will report improperly when executed from a virtual python console.
+   * If two traces are active simultaneously it is likely they will capture each other and provide undesired results.

 ```
    import os